alex-delalande/stability_ot_maps_and_linearization_wasserstein_space/README.md

-# stability_ot_maps_and_linearization_wassertein_space
+# Quantitative Stability of Optimal Transport Maps and Linearization of the 2-Wasserstein Space
-Experiments for the paper *Quantitative Stability of Optimal Transport Maps and Linearization of the 2-Wasserstein Space*, Q. Mérigot, A. Delalande, F.Chazal, to appear in AISTATS 2020
+Experiments for the paper [*Quantitative Stability of Optimal Transport Maps and Linearization of the 2-Wasserstein Space*](https://arxiv.org/abs/1910.05954), [Q. Mérigot](http://quentin.mrgt.fr/), A. Delalande, [F.Chazal](https://geometrica.saclay.inria.fr/team/Fred.Chazal/), to appear in AISTATS 2020.